 - Form 16 vs Proof: Even if not reflected in Form 16, an exemption can still be claimed if you have sufficient proof of expenses.

-Conveyance allowance is a special allowance companies provide to their employees to cover their expenses while travelling to and from their workplace to perform office or employment duties.
+Conveyance allowance is a special allowance to cover their expenses while travelling to perform office or employment duties.

-They are usually offered on top of their basic pay and are eligible for tax deductions up to the actual expenses amount or a maximum of Rs.1,600 per month (Annually Rs.19,200).
+They are usually offered on top of their basic pay and are eligible for tax deductions up to the actual allowances received.
 Generally, conveyance allowance eligibility is only applicable to employees who do not have a transportation system arranged by their employers.
 Furthermore, it depends on the employee’s position in the organisation.

 Conveyance Allowance exemption can be claimed by employees under both the old and new tax regimes.

-According to Section 10(14)(ii) of the Income Tax Act and Rule 2BB of the Income Tax Rules, salaried individuals can claim conveyance allowance exemption up to the actual expenditure incurred for official purposes or Rs.1,600 per month (Rs.19,200 annually), whichever is lower.
+According to Section 10(14)(ii) of the Income Tax Act and Rule 2BB of the Income Tax Rules, salaried individuals can claim conveyance allowance exemption up to the actual expenditure incurred for official purposes or the actual allowance given by the employer, whichever is lower.

 For example, if an employee spends Rs.1,200 per month on commuting, only Rs.1,200 will be exempted.